michalfratczak/habdec/README.md

 ## Known Limitations

 - RTTY Modes **NOT** supported: 5bit baudot, 1.5 bit stop
-- SSTV is not supported
+- SSDV is not supported
 - Decoding will stop if decimation setting is too low or too high.
 It was tested to work with stream around 40kHz bandwidth.
 - Automatic Frequency Correction needs more work.
-Use consciously.
+Use consciously. dc_remove=on can help if AFC is confused by center spike.
 - Connecting from browser is not very reliable yet, sometimes you need to refresh and wait.
 - habdec was developed and tested with [AirSpy](https://airspy.com/) and [OdroidXU4](http://hardkernel.com/).
 Support for windows and RtlSdr is less tested.